nflan/42Scop/README.md

 key, and the same key allows us to go back to the different colors.
 A soft transition between the two is requested.

-Resources are available on the projet on 42 intra
+Resources are available on the project page on 42 intra

 POUR COMPILER